blu371ck/aws-reflex/README.md

 import logging
 from typing import Any, Dict

-# This import works because the library is in the attached Lambda Layer
+# This import works because the 'aws_reflex' library is provided
+# by the Lambda Layer and is available in the /opt/python path.
 from aws_reflex.ec2 import get_ec2_handler

+# Configure logging
 logger = logging.getLogger()
 logger.setLevel(logging.INFO)

 def handler(event: Dict[str, Any], context: object) -> Dict[str, Any]:
     """
-    Lambda handler triggered by a GuardDuty finding from EventBridge.
+    Lambda handler triggered by a GuardDuty finding from Amazon EventBridge.

+    This function receives the GuardDuty finding, passes it to the aws-reflex library's factory to get the correct handler, and then executes the automated response.

+    Args:
+        event: The EventBridge event containing the GuardDuty finding.
+        context: The Lambda runtime context object.

+    Returns:
+        A dictionary with a status code and a message.
     """
     logger.info(f"Received event: {json.dumps(event)}")

     try:
-        # The GuardDuty finding is nested inside the EventBridge event
+        # The actual GuardDuty finding is nested inside the EventBridge event's 'detail' key.
-        finding = event.get("detail", {})
+        finding = event.get("detail")
         if not finding:
-            logger.warning("Event did not contain a 'detail' key with finding info.") return {"statusCode": 200, "body": "No finding found."}
+            logger.warning("Event did not contain a 'detail' key with finding information.") return {"statusCode": 200, "body": json.dumps("No finding found in event.")}

-        # Use the factory to get the correct handler for this finding type
+        # Use the factory from our layer to get the correct handler for this finding type.
         handler_instance = get_ec2_handler(finding)

         if handler_instance:
-            # Execute the automated response
+            # If a handler was found, execute its automated response logic.
+            logger.info(f"Executing handler '{type(handler_instance).__name__}' for finding type '{finding.get('type')}'.")
             handler_instance.execute()
         else:
+            # If no handler is configured for this finding type, log it and exit gracefully.
-            logger.info(f"No handler configured for finding type '{finding.get('Type')}'.
+            logger.info(f"No handler configured for finding type '{finding.get('type')}'.
 Ignoring.")

-        return {"statusCode": 200, "body": "Processing complete."}
+        return {"statusCode": 200, "body": json.dumps("Processing complete.")}

     except Exception as e:
-        logger.error(f"An error occurred during handler execution: {e}", exc_info=True)
+        logger.error(f"An unhandled error occurred during handler execution: {e}", exc_info=True)
-        # Re-raise the exception to allow Lambda to handle retries if configured
+        # Re-raise the exception to allow Lambda to handle retries if they are configured
+        # and to mark the invocation as failed.
         raise
 ```